cookies-xor-cream/HugoTest/content/posts/poetry/wip/oh_whatd_you_do_to_cygnus__.md

 ---
 tags: ['TODO']
-title: 'Oh what'd you do to cygnus,  '
+title: "Oh what'd you do to cygnus,  "
 date: 2023-10-02
 ---
 that she's merely a machine,